Kajabi: Products

 Kajabi develops an online subscription platform that allows members to build and manage websites to monetize digital offerings such as online courses, membership communities and podcasts.
 Its customers are part of the knowledge economy.
 Categories for which content is created include personal development, health and fitness, business finance, marketing, education, parenting and lifestyle hobbies.
 The platform includes marketing tools such as email, and payment processing tools to accept subscription fees.

 Operations

-Kajabi is headquartered in Irvine, California.
+Kajabi is headquartered in Newport Beach, California.
 Its CEO is Ahad Khan.
 As of 2021, the company reported 200 employees.

 As of February 2022, the company reported 51,000 active users in 138 countries.
-It also reported $3 billion of sales from over 60 million people.
+As of February 2025, Kajabi's users have earned over $9 billion in sales.